Gray whale: Feeding

 The whale feeds mainly on benthic crustaceans (such as amphipods and ghost shrimp), which it eats by turning on its side and scooping up sediments from the sea floor.
 This unique feeding selection makes gray whales one of the most strongly reliant on coastal waters among baleen whales.
 It is classified as a baleen whale and has baleen, or whalebone, which acts like a sieve, to capture small sea animals, including amphipods taken in along with sand, water and other material.
 Off Vancouver Island, gray whales commonly feed on shrimp-like mysids.
 When mysids are abundant gray whales are present in fairly large numbers.
 Despite mysids being a prey of choice, gray whales are opportunistic feeders and can easily switch from feeding planktonically to benthically.
 When gray whales feed planktonically, they roll onto their right side while their fluke remains above the surface, or they apply the skimming method seen in other baleen whales (skimming the surface with their mouth open).
 This skimming behavior mainly seems to be used when gray whales are feeding on crab larvae.
 Other prey items include polychaete worms, herring eggs, various forms of larvae, and small fish.

 Gray whales feed benthically, by diving to the ocean floor and rolling on to their side, (like blue whales, gray whales seem to favor rolling onto their right side) and suck up prey from the sea floor.
 Gray whales seem to favor feeding planktonically in their feeding grounds, but benthically along their migration route in shallower water.
 Mostly, the animal feeds in the northern waters during the summer; and opportunistically feeds during its migration, depending primarily on its extensive fat reserves.
 Another reason for this opportunistic feeding may be the result of population increases, resulting in the whales taking advantage of whatever prey is available, due to increased competition.
 Feeding areas during migration seem to include the Gulf of California, Monterey Bay and Baja California Sur.
-Calf gray whales drink 50–80 lb of their mothers' 53% fat milk per day.
+Calf gray whales drink 24–35 l of their mothers' 53% fat milk per day.

-The main feeding habitat of the western Pacific subpopulation is the shallow (5–15 m depth) shelf off northeastern Sakhalin Island, particularly off the southern portion of Piltun Lagoon, where the main prey species appear to be amphipods and isopods.
-In some years, the whales have also used an offshore feeding ground in 30–35 m depth southeast of Chayvo Bay, where benthic amphipods and cumaceans are the main prey species.
-Some gray whales have also been seen off western Kamchatka, but to date all whales photographed there are also known from the Piltun area.